How permissions and policies provide access management - Amazon Identity and Access Management

 This diagram show how IAM users can be organized into IAM groups to make it easier to manage permissions, because each of the IAM users have the permissions assigned to the IAM group.

 IAM users or IAM groups can have multiple policies attached to them that grant different permissions.
-In that case, the combination of policies determine the effective permissions for the principal.
+In that case, the combination of policies determines the effective permissions for the principal.
 If the principal doesn't have explicit Allow permission for both an action and a resource, the principal doesn't have those permissions, .

 Federated users and roles